neverbot/node-mongodb-migrations/Readme.md

-   -c, --chdir <path>      change the working directory --state-file <path>     set path to state file (migrations/.migrate) --state-mongo <format>  name of env variable containing the mongo connection string for state storage (MONGO_CONNECTION_STRING)
-   --template-file <path>  set path to template file to use for new migrations --date-format <format>  set a date format to use for new migration filenames
+   -c, --chdir <path>      change the working directory --state-file <path>     set path to state file (migrations/.migrate) --state-mongo <format>  name of env variable containing the mongo connection string --template-file <path>  set path to template file to use for new migrations --date-format <format>  set a date format to use for new migration filenames